Rajeevkumarmajhi/Rajeevkumarmajhi/README.md

 - 👋 I would Love to build and join community, learn and share things. (@Rajeevkumarmajhi)
 - 👀 I’m interested in full stack development
 - 🌱 I’m currently learning (Laravel, Vue, React, Nuxtjs & Nextjs )
-- 💞️ I’m looking to collaborate on ( Facinating projects using Laravel,vue, react js , nextjs, nuxtjs, node js or flutter )
+- 💞️ I’m looking to collaborate on ( Facinating projects using Laravel,vue, react js , nextjs, nuxtjs, node js or react native )
 - 📫 How to reach me ? ( You can reach me through e-mail, linkedin or twitter )
 - 📫 feel free to follow my github, I will definely work on something amazing. thank you.